Boris Karloff: Early Hollywood career

-Transition to stardom
+Stardom

 Karloff acted in eighty-one films before being discovered by James Whale and cast in Frankenstein (1931).
 Karloff's role as Frankenstein's monster was physically demanding – it necessitated a bulky costume with four-inch platform boots – but the costume and extensive makeup produced an iconic image.
-The costume was a job in itself for Karloff with the shoes weighing 11 lb each and further aggravated his back problems.
+The costume was a job in itself for Karloff with the shoes weighing 11 lb each, which further aggravated his back problems.
 Universal Studios quickly copyrighted the makeup design for the Frankenstein monster that Jack P. Pierce had created.

 It took a while for Karloff's stardom to be established with the public – he had small roles in Behind the Mask (1932), Business and Pleasure (1932) and The Miracle Man (1932).
 As receipts for Frankenstein and Scarface flooded in, Universal gave Karloff third billing in Night World (1932), with Lew Ayres, Mae Clarke and George Raft.

 Karloff was reunited with Whale at Universal for The Old Dark House (1932), a horror film based on the novel Benighted by J. B. Priestley, in which he finally enjoyed top billing above Melvyn Douglas, Charles Laughton, Raymond Massey and Gloria Stuart; he was billed simply as "KARLOFF", a custom that Universal continued for several years.
 He was loaned to MGM to play the titular role in The Mask of Fu Manchu (also 1932), for which he had top billing.

-Back at Universal, he was cast as Imhotep who is revived in The Mummy (1932), an original story inspired by the unsealing of Tutankhamun's tomb—though essentially narratively a remake of Dracula set in Egypt—conceived to continue the success of the Dracula and Frankenstein adaptations.
+Back at Universal, he was cast as Imhotep who is revived to life in The Mummy (1932), an original story inspired by the unsealing of Tutankhamun's tomb, conceived to continue the success of the Dracula and Frankenstein adaptations.
 The Mummy was as successful at the box-office as his other two films and Karloff was now established as a star of horror films.
 Like Frankenstein, The Mummy would spawn a line of sequels, although Karloff would not reprise the iconic 1932 role.

 Karloff returned to England to star in The Ghoul (1933), then made a non-horror film for John Ford, The Lost Patrol (1934), for which his performance was highly acclaimed.

 Karloff was third billed in the Twentieth Century Pictures historical film The House of Rothschild (1934) with George Arliss, which was highly popular.